 Get Involved in This Historic Recovery

 The success of this program is dependent on people like you.
 This is a grassroots effort, backed by the non-profit Bartschi Foundation.
 Find out where your donation money will be going and what perks we are providing to generous supporters.

 While donations help us kickstart our efforts, on-going memberships will be the key to sustainable success.
 Find out what privileges and benefits come with your membership and how it helps us create a stable foundation for recovery.

 There’s plenty of work to be done and we have opportunities for people of all ages and ability levels.
 Find out more about our volunteer programs and how you can make a real difference in the success of this project and be a part of the gardens.

-Introducing the Sanrin Cultural Arts Center
+Goal of the Sanrin Cultural Arts Center

-Potential Program Offerings
+Program Recommendations and Offerings

 The Restoration Plan